 Sub-femtosecond hard x-ray pulses upto 10 keV photon energy and controlled ultra-relativistic pulse shapes with ultra-high contrast with 1Hz repetition rate.

 Controlled ultra-relativistic pulse shapes with ultra- high contrast at a few Hz repetition rate

 Main Features of the Infrastructure

-The constructed buildings will house the laser equipment, secondary sources, target areas, laser preparation and other special laboratories.
-It will also provide sufficient administration space for approximately 150 researchers and support staff.
-There will also be seminar, meeting and conference rooms; electrical, mechanical and optical workshops and a library.
+The constructed buildings house the laser equipment, secondary sources, target areas, laser preparation and other special laboratories.
+It also provides sufficient administration space for approximately 250 researchers and support staff.
+There are also seminar, meeting and conference rooms; electrical, mechanical and optical workshops and a library.
 These state-of-the-art facilities require specialized design and cutting edge implementation of the latest technology for vibration levels, thermal stability, relative humidity, clean room facilities and radiation protection conditions.